-Turbomachinery CFD Validation with HELYX
+Turbomachinery CFD Validation with HELYX: NASA Rotor 67

 Front view of the NASA Rotor 67 axial compressor rotor geometry, featuring metallic rotor blades arranged around a central hub, used as a benchmark in turbomachinery and CFD research.